-Distribution currently plans to hold a training session again in 2013.
+Distribution currently plans to hold held a training session again in 2013 and it was important for three reasons.
 This year's session will be particularly important due to three reasons.
-First, Distribution received an approval on November 7, 2012, to alter NRCIP pre-qualified rebates slightly, in order to keep them in line with changes NYSERDA made to similar gas rebates.
+First, Distribution received an approval on November 7, 2012, to alter NRCIP prequalified rebates slightly, in order to keep them in line with changes NYSERDA made to similar gas rebates.
 Second, NYSERDA is now required to process all their funding through the new NY Consolidated Funding Application ("CFA"), which involves a much longer and more detailed set of questions than used to be required for customers to receive a rebate.
-Third, Distribution completed the RFP process for a NRCIP Outreach Coordinator, which will be the main point of contact for smaller commercial customers seeking information and assistance in navigating through the rebate program.
-Distribution brought the NRCIP Outreach Coordinator on board during April 2013.
-Additional information on the NRCIP Outreach Coordinator is contained within the Company's Outreach and Education Implementation Plan, which will be was filed with the Commission during March 2013.
-These three topical areas, along with any anticipated changes for Year 7 of NRCIP, would need to be communicated to the various trade allies to assist them in promoting NRCIP to our customers, increasing the program's acceptance and usage.
+Third,

-&lt;sup>18 http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={68FEC17A-C66C-4182-8D3B-4697344ECDDD} j.
-Quality Assurance
+18 http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={68FEC17A-C66C-4182-8D3B-4697344ECDDD}